Ahmed-Niyaz/drum-machine-react-app/README.md

 # Drum Machine App

-This project is a simple drum machine built using React.
+This is a simple drum machine built using React.
 It allows users to play different sounds by clicking buttons or pressing corresponding keys on the keyboard.

 ## Demo